ramin0011/Okala/readme.md

 This App is developed using different technologies, and its all based on dotnet aspire so to start the App you need to run the Okala.AppHost project

-before running the project check the connection string :\Okala.Api.App\Okala.Api.App\appsettings.json
+Before running the project check the connection string :\Okala.Api.App\Okala.Api.App\appsettings.json

-to login in swagger :username:admin password:1q2w3E*
+To login in swagger :username:admin password:1q2w3E*

 ps:the unit tests are located in:\CryptoServices\Crypto.Tests